Small Business Grants to Apply for This Year

 A small business grant is money that’s awarded to a small business with no strings attached.
 A grant doesn’t have to be repaid; the funds are yours to use to further your business objectives.
 In some cases, you have to use the funds for specific business purposes, but that depends on the grant.

 In a way, a grant is somewhat similar to a scholarship granted to a college student; the student doesn’t have to repay their scholarship, unlike any loans they apply for.
 A grant is the same way.
-It’s a great way to fund your LLC or other business.
+It’s a great way to fund your LLC or other fund your business.

 Small business grants come from a variety of sources and can benefit different types of businesses: those in a specific industry, those owned by veterans or minority groups, and more.